CLIMADA-project/climada_python/doc/getting-started/install.rst

    mamba install -n climada_env make

-Instructions for running the test scripts can be found in the :doc:`Testing Guide <Guide_Testing>`.
+Instructions for running the test scripts can be found in the `Testing Guide <../development/Guide_Testing.html>`_.

 Install CLIMADA Petals (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^